 - Siege of Odessa: The Romanians spent three months driving the Soviets out of prepared fortified positions in and around the port city of Odessa.
 Their combined tactics of artillery barrages and infantry assaults were costly (over 90,000 casualties) but ultimately successful.
-When a Romanian Artillery unit activates, if an infantry section within 24" of it has already been issued a Run or Advance order this turn, the Artillery unit may reroll its to-hit roll.
-When a Romanian Infantry unit activates, if an artillery section within 24" of it has already been issued a Fire or Advance order, the Infantry section removes D2 pins before it activates. - Defense of Ploiești: Romania was able to successfully protect their oil industry from Allied air raids (for the most part) through an effective screen of anti-air defenses.
-Romanian units with the Flak keyword may reroll failed hits against aircraft, and may reroll a single dice to wound against vehicles.
+When a Romanian Artillery unit activates, if an infantry section within 24" of it has already been issued a Run or Advance order this turn, the Artillery unit adds +1 to its to-hit roll.
+When a Romanian Infantry unit activates, if an artillery section within 24" of it has already been issued a Fire or Advance order, the Infantry section may reroll failed order tests for the turn. - Defense of Ploiești: Romania was able to successfully protect their oil industry from Allied air raids (for the most part) through an effective screen of anti-air defenses.
+Romanian units with the Flak keyword may reroll failed hits against aircraft, and may reroll a single dice to wound against armored vehicles.